agilogy/agilogy-blog/_posts/2022-05-27-what-is-an-automated-test-again.md

 Good job!
 Done, right?
 Not quite yet...

 What if your function is not deterministic because... it generates random values?
 Or just because it uses the current system time?
 And what about it doing some I/O, like reading from the file system, a database or a socket?
-Even more, what about procedures generating some kind of externally observable effect, like **writing** to the file system or a databse? 🙀 [^2]
+Even more, what about procedures generating some kind of externally observable effect, like **writing** to the file system or a databse? _🙀_{: .sidenote-number} _Yes, it's a **cat** screaming.
+Yes, coming from Scala, that pun is indeed intended.
+I didn't find any arrow screaming, sorry about that._{: .sidenote}

 Let's talk about these dreaded scenarios in our next post about software testing!

 I hope you enjoyed this one.
 See you soon!

-[^1]: Asserting here means that you check the value is what you expected or else make the test fail
-[^2]: Yes, it's a **cat** screaming.
-Yes, coming from Scala, that pun is indeed intended.
-I didn't find any arrow screaming, sorry about that.